October 9, 2020 • min read

 The prescription is simple: give yourself a therapeutic dose of the outside world, with a little mindful movement mixed in.

-Nature is medicine
+Nature is free medicine

 Going outside has been clinically proven in multiple studies (like this one, from the University of Michigan, and this one, from UCSF) to reduce stress hormones and increase the feeling of wellbeing.